Portland Steel: Accusations of mismanagement and unpaid bills

 On September 7, 2017, Portland television station KGW did an investigation about the AFL's operations following the takeover of the franchise from Emmert and reported that the league's owners Arena Football One, LLC, quietly shut down the operations following the 2016 season and left town leaving a trail of unpaid bills and failing to pay former employees and vendors money owed to them.

 After taking over the franchise and re-branding it as the Steel, AFL commissioner Scott Butera said in a press release, "We highly value the Thunder fans and this step was needed to stabilize the team in the Portland market."

 Employees, staff, vendors and even broadcasters were owned combined thousands of dollars in unpaid bills prompting several lawsuits against Arena Football One, LLC.
 As of September 2017, only one lawsuit was settled out of court.
 Phone calls and emails to the league office in Las Vegas went unanswered.
 The investigation even uncovered a sports jersey company in Las Vegas being owed $13,000 for manufacturing home black jerseys for the Las Vegas Outlaws in 2016.
 That company had still not been paid and there has been no indication of payment.

-Additionally, the same former employees and vendors received a letter from a law office in Vermont representing Arena Football One, LLC.
+Additionally, the same former employees and vendors received a letter from a law office in Vermont representing "Arena Football One, LLC".
 The letter said the league was restructuring finances, but offered 10 to 15 percent of the money owed, if the former employees agreed not to sue.
-The parties refused the offer and still planned on suing the AFL ownership group following the report.
+The parties refused the offer and still planned on suing the now-former AFL ownership group following the report at the time.

+Return of the AFL to Oregon

+On February 1, 2023, four years after the folding of the second incarnation of the AFL and seven years after the demise of the Steel, a third incarnation of the AFL was announced as were 16 potential cities reported by TMZ.
+One of the new teams would be based in Oregon, but not Portland.
+Instead, the new franchise would be located in Salem, much to the surprise of many.
+On October 25, 2023, the new team was officially announced and will be known as the Oregon Blackbears.
+However, that team folded after various complications and playing only three games.
+It was replaced by the Oregon Lightning the following year, that team being based in Redmond in the revival league's successor, Arena Football One.
+The Lightning name was chosen in homage to the Thunder.